 Now if you have an aversion to shrimp, you can sub chicken, or go protein-less.
 Sometimes I actually prefer a pure risotto.
 Something about mouthfuls of creamy, cheesy, soft rice without interruption screams bliss at me.

-Return the shrimp to the pan, and add in the peas.
+After the risotto is done, cheese stored in return the shrimp to the pan, and add in the peas.
 Season with salt to taste, then top with freshly-cracked black pepper and chives.

 - 5 cloves garlic minced